Skip to content

 For each installed workflow, there are actions that can be taken.
 First, the workflow name will be listed with an associated colored dot as an indicator.
 The colored dot is green if the locally installed workflow is current with the one on GitHub.
 If the local workflow and the workflow on GitHub are not the same, the indicator dot will turn yellow and the text of the button next to it will be “Update Available”.

 Selecting the “Update Available” button will start a process that will update the local workflow to the more current one on GitHub.
-If the locally installed workflow has changes made by the user, the indicator dot will remain green and a “Rebase” button will be beside the indicator.
-Selecting the “Rebase” button will roll back all changes made to the workflow since the last install/update.
+Selecting the “Rebase” icon, which is a circular arrow, will roll back all changes made to the workflow since the last install/update.
 In both cases, all changes made by the user will be lost and there will be a prompt indicating this before the user makes a final decision.

 In addition, there will be two icons present for each workflow listed.
 The first icon will be a book indicating if associated documentation is present for the workflow on GitHub.
 Clicking this documentation icon will open the documentation in a new browser window.
 If the documentation is not available on GitHub, the documentation icon will be grayed out.